(Update: Adding video, comments from councilors)

 Measure 114 has four steps for the Permit-to-Purchase Program and the permit lasts for five years.
 The permit is issued when people meet the needed qualifications of the program.
 The qualifications include: getting a Photo ID, fingerprints, reasonable fee, background check, training course, and fitness evaluation.

-Police Chief Mike Krantz told councilors, “When you talk about the implementation on the Permit-to-Purchase (Program), that’s a little bit more complicated.”
+Mike Krantz, Bend Police Chief, said Wednesday, “When you talk about the implementation on the Permit-to-Purchase (Program), that’s a little bit more complicated.”

 “There’s a lot of unanswered questions, it’s a poorly written measure with a lot of ambiguity,” Krantz added.